 The rare idea behind this military exercise is to prepare the soldiers for the moment when their enemy might shoot them.
 Irrespective of the results of this exercise, the brave soldiers must be able to return fire accurately and fast.

 This military training is called “Road to Heaven”.
-It’s the final stage of a nine-week intensive amphibious training programme in southern Taiwan.
+It’s the final stage of a nine-week intensive amphibious training program in southern Taiwan.

-Also, this training requires trainees to execute various exercises and crawl along a 50-meter-long path littered with jagged corals and rocks.
+This training also requires trainees to execute various exercises and crawl along a 50-meter-long path littered with jagged corals and rocks.

 8. People’s Liberation Army of China (“Hot Potato” game with a real grenade)